History of chemical warfare: Northern Russia intervention

-During the North Russia intervention in 1919, British forces used adamsite (DM) in form of improvised bombs dropped from DH.9 bomber aircraft against the Red Army.
+During the North Russia intervention in 1919, British forces used adamsite (DM) in the form of improvised bombs dropped from DH.9 bomber aircraft against the Red Army.

 Alleged British use in Mesopotamia

 It has been alleged that the British used chemical weapons in Mesopotamia during the Iraqi revolt of 1920.
 Noam Chomsky claimed that Winston Churchill at the time was keen on chemical weapons, suggesting they be used "against recalcitrant Arabs as an experiment", and that he stated to be "strongly in favour of using poisoned gas against uncivilised tribes".

 According to some historians, including Geoff Simons and Charles Townshend, the British used chemical weapons in the conflict, while according to Lawrence James and Niall Ferguson the weapons were agreed by Churchill but eventually not used; R.M.
 Douglas of Colgate University also observed that Churchill's statement had served to convince observers of the existence of weapons of mass destruction which were not actually there.